aradarbel10/Styff/readme.md

-# Implifit
+# Styff
-A type checker based on system F-omega with pattern unifiction and implicit parameters
+A type checker based on system F-omega with pattern unifiction, implicit parameters, and GADTs.

 ### Current Features
 - function definitions